 Jobs for Nurse Educators in Academic Settings

-Jobs for nurse educators as nurse instructors in academic settings include training student nurses using a variety of classroom tools, like lectures, workshops, and labs.
+Jobs for nurse educators as nurse instructors in academic settings include training student nurses using a variety of classroom tools, like lectures, workshops, and also labs.
 Many nurse educators eventually hold a Doctor of Nursing Practice (DNP) or a Doctor of Philosophy in Nursing (Ph.D.).

 Jobs for Nurse Educators in Clinical Settings